PENNSYLVANIA INCENTIVES SUMMARY

 Pennsylvania First Program (PA First)

 PA First was established as a comprehensive funding tool to facilitate increased investment and job creation within the Commonwealth of Pennsylvania.
-Competitive projects must offer substantial economic impact, either for the Commonwealth as a whole or for the locality or region in which a company will locate or expand; private match required; job creation/retention required including a minimum of 100 new or retained full-time employees or increase full-time employment by at least 20 percent.
+Competitive projects must offer substantial economic impact, either for the Commonwealth as a whole or for the locality or region in which a company will locate or expand; a private match is required; job creation/retention is required, including a minimum of 100 new or retained full-time employees or an increase in full-time employment by at least 20 percent.
 Cash grants are based on the location, number of jobs, average wage as compared to other companies in the same industry in the area, and a capital investment of at least $10 for every $1 of program assistance.
 Companies must commit to operating at the approved location for at least 8 years.

 Keystone Opportunity Zone (KOZ)